wfhallpg/pinewoodgreens.github.io/association.md

 - [Bylaws](documents/legal/Bylaws.pdf){:target="_new"}
 - [Articles of Incorporation](documents/legal/Articles_of_Incorporation.pdf){:target="_new"}

-As part of the sale process for houses in the community, it is neccessary to supply these documents and others to the purchaser.
+As part of the sale process for houses in the community, it is necessary to supply these documents and others to the purchaser.
 To request an official packet from the association you must fill out the [VPOAA Disclosure Request Form](https://skydrive.live.com/redir?resid=529E6218CA92DA58%211553){:target="_new"}

 # Policies